 Dingle Benners Hotel

 Dingle Benners Hotel is a classic boutique hotel located in the center of Dingle.
-The hotel has been stylishly renovated, retaining its original features while providing all the modern amenities guests would expect.
-Its 52 guestrooms feature free wifi, an award-wining Irish breakfast, complimentary parking, and spacious en suite bathrooms.
+Its 52 guestrooms feature free wifi, an award-winning Irish breakfast, complimentary parking, and spacious en suite bathrooms.